-Because (i) the equity investment in CW-Bermuda is not sufficient to permit it to finance its activities without the loan from the Company; (ii) the other investors in CW-Bermuda have no obligation to absorb any significant amount of its losses should losses arise; and (iii) the Company expects to receive a level of the economic benefits of CW-Bermuda that are disproportionate with the Company s voting rights of 40%, CW-Bermuda constitutes a variable interest entity (VIE) as defined by FIN 46(R).
+Because (i) the equity investment in CW-Bermuda is not sufficient to permit it to finance its activities without the loan from the Company; (ii) the other investors in CW-Bermuda have no obligation to absorb any significant amount of its losses should losses arise; and (iii) the Company expects economic benefits from CW-Bermuda that are significantly greater than the Company s voting rights of 40%, CW-Bermuda constitutes a variable interest entity ( $\,$ VIE $\,$ ) as defined by FIN 46(R).
 The Company is the primary beneficiary of CW-Bermuda and, accordingly, consolidates the results of CW-Bermuda in its financial statements as required under FIN 46(R).
-The consolidated assets and liabilities of CW-Bermuda amounted to approximately \$1,948,000 and \$1,880,000, respectively, as of June 30, 2007.
+The consolidated assets and liabilities of CW-Bermuda amounted to approximately \$1,327,000 and \$933,000, respectively, as of September 30, 2007.
 There are no guarantees related to this variable interest, and any creditors of the VIE do not have recourse to the general credit of Consolidated Water Co.
 Ltd. as a result of including the VIE in the consolidated financial statements.
 The results of CW-Bermuda are reflected in the Company s services segment.